bratpeki/modern-milkytracker-guide/docs/ui.md

 - `Apply` (Applies the changes without closing the configuration window)
 - `Cancel` (Closes the configuration window without applying any of the made changes)

+An in-depth look at configuring MT is given in [4.
+CONFIGURING MILKYTRACKER](./config.md).

 <!-- TODO: Tabs -->

 # Optimization window